-When you dearly love a person who is battling alcoholism or drug addiction, it is often familiar to wonder if you could invariably have your loved one committed to an inpatient rehab program.
+When you dearly love a person who is battling alcoholism or drug addiction, it is often familiar to wonder if you could have your loved one involuntarily committed to an inpatient rehab program.
 Frequently, those who love the person fighting addiction ordinarily see the specific need for inpatient rehab before he or she sees it.
 Many states possess laws that directly address this topic.

 Florida is among the states where you can have your loved one committed to an inpatient drug rehabilitation involuntarily.
 The laws that may help you in accomplishing this goal include: